Ryze Build Guide by Polarshift

 Since I've been asked to go more in-depth about the items; I'll be explaining why you go a particular item.

-Amazing item for extra survivability and also works to deny some some ultimate abilties like Zed's Death Mark.
-It also gives some AP and CDR.
-Remember that using Zhonya while using ultimate does NOT work anymore on Ryze.
+Amazing item for extra survivability and it also works to deny some ultimate abilties like Zed's Death Mark.
+Remember that using Zhonya's Hourglass active 'Stasis' while using ultimate does NOT work anymore on Ryze.

 Item that's useful when the enemy has champions with a lot of healing.
 Applies more Grievous Wounds when the enemy is below 50% health and Liandry's Anguish re-applies it for a total of 4 extra seconds.

 Great item for some early to mid game damage since it gives 18 magic penetration quite early.
-These are gonna be the shoes you will buy the most.
+These are gonna be the shoes you will nearly always but with Luden's Tempest, since it stacks well with the Mythic passive.

 Ionian Boots of Lucidity